whoiszzj/APD-MVS/README.md

 #### Other Dataset

-Such as DTU and BlenderMVS, you may explore them yourself.
+Such as DTU and BlenderMVS, you may explore them yourself. !!!
+But remerember to modify the [ReadCamera](https://github.com/whoiszzj/APD-MVS/blob/d9f9731235f4db05712024213e32346b6a01f5d6/APD.cpp#L84) function when you test on DTU !!!

 ### Run